pranavna/web_interview/README.md

 # web_interview :smile_cat:

-:star: This is an assignment for the RA position for "Simplification tool - web interface job"
+This is an assignment for the RA position for "Simplification tool - web interface job"